Amanej/colorlog/README.md

-# ColorLog // Colorify
+# Colorifylog

-Colorlog is a tool to color your console logs.
+Colorifylog is a tool to color your console logs.

 ## Usage

-Call colorLog and add a the Hex code.
+Call colorifylog and add a the Hex code.

-`const colorLog("Hello World","#ff00ff")`
+`const colorifylog("Hello World","#ff00ff")`

 Returns